refinedev/refine/documentation/docs/api-reference/mui/hooks/useAutocomplete/index.md

 ## Properties
 ### `resource` <PropTag required />

 It will be passed to the `getList` method from the `dataProvider` as parameter via the `useList` hook.
 The parameter is usually used as an API endpoint path.
 It all depends on how to handle the `resource` in the `getList` method.
-See the [creating a data provider](/docs/api-reference/core/providers/data-provider#creating-a-data-provider) section for an example of how resource are handled.
+See the [creating a data provider](/docs/api-reference/core/providers/data-provider#creating-a-data-provider) section for an example of how resources are handled.

 ```tsx
 useSelect({